Geeks in Phoenix

 4. In the right column labeled Actions, select Create Basic Task.
 The Create a Basic Task Wizard will appear.

-5. Give the task a name and description and then select Next.
+5. Give the task a name and description, and then select Next.

 6. Select when you want it to run (trigger).

-7. When prompted for what task you want to perform, select Start a program, then select Next.
+7. When prompted for what task (action) you want to perform, select Start a program, then select Next.

 8. When prompted for a program/script to start, select Browse and navigate to C:\Windows\System32\ and select cleanmgr.exe.